-- 16. Use the cxfslicense -d command to verify that the license key is installed in /var/flexlm/license.dat.
+- 16. Use the cxfslicense -d command to verify licenses.
 If there are errors, verify that you have obtained and installed the CXFS license keys.
-For more information, see "Verifying the License Keys with cxfslicense" on page 80. - 17.
+For more information, see "Verifying the License Keys with cxfslicense on Server-Capable Nodes" on page 84. - 17.
 Reboot the system.